 Your Shoreline’s Top 3 Enemies

-Melting snow, heavy spring rains, and wet summers can all cause water levels – and your stress levels – to rise fast.
-Your shoreline may be the place you go for calmness, but the elements your shoreline must withstand are anything but calm.
+Melting snow, heavy spring rains, and wet summers all can cause water levels – and your stress levels – to rise fast.
+Your shoreline may be where you seek calmness, but the elements your shoreline must withstand are anything but calm.

 Mother Nature will do as she will with your shoreline.
-But if you know the conditions that can chew up a shoreline, you’ll know when it’s time to revamp yours – or when it’s time to build a new shoreline that can better stand up to the elements.
+But if you know the conditions that can chew up a shoreline, you’ll know when it’s time to rework yours – or when it’s time for a shoreline that can better survive the elements.

 Shoreline Enemy #1:

-Once the water level has risen above the grade of your shoreline (like if water starts creeping into your yard), the shoreline has little chance of escaping erosion.
-The rising water is now working away at the backside of your shoreline, where it’s weak and most vulnerable to erosion.
-At this point all you can do is pray that the water level drops (ASAP).
+Once the water level has risen above the grade of your shoreline (like if water starts creeping into your yard), the shoreline has little chance to escape erosion.
+The rising water now eats away your shoreline from the back, where it’s weak and most vulnerable to erosion.
+At that point all you can do is hope the the water level drops soon.

-Every wave that comes rolling in (thousands a day) takes a few grains of dirt and sand “out to sea” with it as it rolls down the slope of your shoreline.
-Although this happens even when water levels are normal, it’s amplified by high water-levels.
-Because the waves roll further inland, they take that much more sand and dirt with them as they roll back “out to sea”.
+Each wave that rolls in (of thousands of waves every day) takes a few grains of dirt and sand “out to sea” with it as it rolls down the slope of your shoreline.
+Although that happens even when water levels are normal, it’s worsened by high water-levels.
+Because the waves roll farther inland – often where your shoreline has no protection – they take that much more sand and dirt with them as they roll back into the drink.

-Some or all of the vegetation that you had growing along or in the shoreline will die off, due to being submerged in water for days, weeks, or even months on end.
-When it comes to erosion control (assuming that you don’t have a riprap shoreline) any type of vegetation is good – even weeds.
-But regardless of what foliage helped to hold your shoreline together (grass, weeds, small scrub trees, etc.), most of it will be dead by the time the water levels recede.
-This will leave your lakeshore nearly naked and extremely vulnerable to erosion.
-At this point even average rainfall, or normal wave action can severely erode your lakeshore – and fast!
+Some or all of the vegetation along or in the shoreline will die off, due to being underwater for days, weeks, or even months on end.
+For erosion control whenever you don’t have a riprap shoreline, any type of vegetation is good – even weeds.
+But regardless of what foliage helped to hold your shoreline together, most of it will be dead by the time the water level recedes.
+Your shoreline will look like a chomped-over cigar stub, and will be even more vulnerable to erosion.
+Then even average rainfall or normal wave action can erode your lakeshore dramatically.

-The Solution: The very best way to combat high water levels is a properly installed riprap shoreline.
-In the case of high-water levels, the most important factor will be a single piece of high quality filter-fabric that extends from the lake bottom, up the slope of your shoreline and is tucked under a solid border of heavy continuous concrete curbing.
+The solution: The best way to combat high water levels is with a properly built riprap shoreline.
+To hold up against high water levels, the most important factors are: the grade of your shoreline, a single piece of high-quality filter-fabric that’s in place to protect that grade, and properly sized and placed riprap to hold that single piece of fabric in place on the correct angle of grade.
+The fabric must run from the lake bottom, up the slope of your shoreline, and be tucked under a solid border of riprap, poly edging, or (better yet) a heavy continuous type of concrete curbing.

-Note: This curbed border can be crucial in preventing water from working its way under the protective layer of filter-fabric.
-But…just because this curbed border is important, doesn’t mean that it has to be purely utilitarian.
-Our concrete curbing can be colored & stamped to your liking and become an absolutely gorgeous addition to your newly finished lakeshore.
-Heck, we can even install LED lights that are integrated right into the curbing to light up your entire shoreline at night.
-It’s truly an amazing product!
+Note: The curbed border, though optional, can be crucial to deal with lakes that flood often.
+Preventing water from working its way under the protective layer of filter-fabric is of the utmost importance.
+But just because curbed border is functional doesn’t mean it must be ugly.
+Our concrete curbing can be colored and stamped to your liking, and it become a gorgeous addition to your newly finished lakeshore.
+We can even install LED lights.
+The LED lights are integrated right into the curbing to light up your entire shoreline at night, or to give it a soft warm glow along the top edge.
 Learn more about lighted curbing ››